JimSeker/opengl/OpenGL11examples/README.md

 OpenGl 1.1 Examples
 ===========
-  These example are only for 1.1<BR>
+  These example are only for 1.1 and will no longer be updated.<BR>

 <b>OpenGLDemo</b> is a very basic framework that draws a 2d square